influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 cpu_alert                                          stream    enabled   true      ["telegraf"."autogen"]
 ...
 ```
-The task ID stands out as being generated from the chronograf token, a version tag and a UUID.
+The task ID, which is formed from the "chronograf" token, a version tag and a UUID, stands out as being generated in Chronograf.

 To inspect the generated TICKscript use the show command, which will list the generated script in the section TICKscript.